xlladdins/xll24/README.md

 There is a reason why many companies don't use the ancient Microsoft Excel C SDK.
 The example code and documentation are difficult to use and understand.
-The xll library makes it easy to call native code from Excel.
+This library makes it easy and performant to call native code from Excel.

-One reason for Python's popularity is that someone who knows how to call C, C++, and even Fortran from Python has already written a library to do that.
+One reason for Python's popularity is that people who know how to call C, C++, and even Fortran, from Python have written packages to do that.
 The xll library allows you to do that directly from the most popular language in the world, Excel.

 ## Install